Popular Posts

 Tenure-Based Promotion: Rationale, Advantages, and Limitations

-It also contributes to organizational stability by reducing turnover and preserving institutional knowledge.
-When experienced employees remain with the organization, it helps maintain the continuity in operations, organization culture, and decision-making.
+It also contributes to organisational stability by reducing turnover and preserving institutional knowledge.
+When experienced employees remain with the organisation, it helps maintain the continuity in operations, organisation culture, and decision-making.
 Stability contributes to a more consistent work environment, supports mentorship, and fosters internal collaboration and unity over time.

 Tenure-based advancement may result in certain drawbacks, such as a sense of stagnation, where employees become less motivated due to the security of their position and may exhibit resistance to change, as long-serving staff might prefer traditional practices over innovation.
 It can also hinder the recognition of high-performing newer employees, reduce efficiency by promoting based on time rather than merit, and potentially limit diversity in leadership if newer talent is overlooked.